 ✔️ Multi-Purpose : With so many benchmarks that need to be met, I needed my handwriting lessons to do more!
 I needed opportunities to teach other aspects of literature.

 ✔️ Multi-Sensory: My son is an audible learner, so I really needed a curriculum that incorporated an auditory experience.
-The more ways students can make connections, the better.
+Providing several ways for students to make connections increases the chance of mastering a new skill.

 ✔️ Concise : Less tracing is less stressful.
 It also allows students to focus on how letters are correctly formed.
 It’s far more effective to perfect the direction and stroke of each letter one at a time, than it is to write a letter incorrectly again and again .